-Google Analytics 4 (GA4) is one of the most popular website analytics tools — but it certainly isn’t the only option.
-Use our roundup of GA4 alternatives to find more user-friendly and privacy-focused analytics tools.
+The best Google Analytics 4 (GA4) alternatives include platforms like Amplitude, Mixpanel, and Matomo.
+Use our roundup of the top 10 GA4 alternatives to find more user-friendly and privacy-focused analytics tools.

-From user experience (UX) issues to privacy concerns to reporting problems, GA4 has created challenges for some.
-Fortunately, you have plenty of other options to track website and mobile app analytics.
+From user experience issues and privacy concerns to data gaps and attribution limitations, GA4 has created challenges for some.
+Fortunately, you have plenty of other options to track website and mobile app analytics — either as a complement to GA4 or a full replacement.

 In this article, we’ll cover 10 top alternatives to GA4 and why to try them, including HawkSEM Senior SEM Manager Cristin Barta‘s top picks.